 Examples of issues which can be appealed to the local development appeals board, would include:

-- The misapplication of the Zoning Bylaw in the approval of a development permit
+- The misapplication of the Zoning Bylaw in the approval of a development permit.

-- The refusal of a development permit as it contravenes the Zoning Bylaw
+- The refusal of a development permit as it contravenes the Zoning Bylaw.

-- Certain development standards or conditions on an approved discretionary use
+- Certain development standards or conditions on an approved discretionary use.

-- The refusal of a minor variance
+- The refusal of a minor variance.

-- An order to repair or correct contraventions under a Nuisance Bylaw and/or Zoning Bylaw
+- An order to repair or correct contraventions under a Nuisance Bylaw and/or Zoning Bylaw.

 Examples of issues which can NOT be appealed to the local development appeals board, would include:

-- A refusal issued due to contravention of the Zoning Bylaw land use
+- A refusal issued due to contravention of the Zoning Bylaw land use.

-- A refused discretionary development permit
+- A refused discretionary development permit.

-- A refusal to amend the Zoning Bylaw or to re-zone lands
+- A refusal to amend the Zoning Bylaw or to re-zone lands.

 If an applicant is wishing to appeal the application must be sent to the Secretary of the Development Appeals Board, along with a $50 application fee, within:

-- 30 days of the Development Officer’s decision being issued
+- 30 days of the Development Officer’s decision being issued;

-- 30 days of the failure of a Council to make a decision
+- 30 days of the failure of a Council to make a decision;

-- 30 days of receiving a permit with terms or conditions, or
+- 30 days of receiving a permit with terms or conditions; or

-- 15 days when appealing an order being served to repair or correct contraventions
+- 15 days when appealing an order being served to repair or correct contraventions.

-After an application has been made, a public meeting will be scheduled within 30 days of receiving the application and notices will be sent to all property owners within a 75M radius of the affected property.
+After an application has been made, a public meeting will be scheduled within 30 days of receiving the application and notices will be sent to all property owners within a 75 metre radius of the affected property.

-Pursuant to Section 221 of The Act, The Development Appeals Board is bound by any Official Community Plan in effect; must ensure that its decisions conform with the uses of land, intensify of the use and density of the development in the Zoning Bylaw; must ensure that its decisions are consistent with any provincial land use policies and statements of provincial interests; and may subject to the above; conform, revoke, or vary the approval, decision or condition that it considers advisable if the action would NOT:
+Pursuant to Section 221 of The Act, the Development Appeals Board is bound by any Official Community Plan in effect; must ensure that its decisions conform with the uses of land, intensify of the use and density of the development in the Zoning Bylaw; must ensure that its decisions are consistent with any provincial land use policies and statements of provincial interests; and may subject to the above; conform, revoke, or vary the approval, decision or condition that it considers advisable if the action would NOT:

-- Grant a special privilege inconsistent with the restrictions on the neighbouring properties in the same zone
+- Grant a special privilege inconsistent with the restrictions on the neighbouring properties in the same zone;

-- Amount to a relaxation so as to defeat the intent of the Zoning Bylaw, or
+- Amount to a relaxation so as to defeat the intent of the Zoning Bylaw; or

-- Injuriously affect the neighbouring properties
+- Injuriously affect the neighbouring properties.

-The Development Appeal Board must make their decision within 30 days of the public meeting.
+The Development Appeals Board must make their decision within 30 days of the public meeting.
 In making the decision, the board shall confirm, revoke, or vary the decision of the Development Officer, Council or an approving authority, including any conditions attached to the decision.

-The decision is then rendered; however does not take effect for 30 days from the date of the decision and further has no effect in an appeal is made to the Saskatchewan Municipal Board.
+The decision is then rendered; however does not take effect for 30 days from the date of the decision and further has no effect in an appeal made to the Saskatchewan Municipal Board.
 Within 20 days of receiving a copy of the decision, any party receiving the copy may send another written notice of appeal, and a $50 filing fee to the Planning Committee of the Saskatchewan Municipal Board.

-For more information, contact the Planning Department at 306.848.3221.
+For more information, contact the City of Weyburn Planning Department at (306) 848-3221.